Direct solution of multiple excitations in a matrix product state with block Lanczos: Demonstration on models

 \subsection{Ground state convergence}

 Throughout these results, it can be seen that the method avoids many issues of previous methods for excited states, but it is useful to discuss the convergence of the ground state.
-The method will be compared against the two-site algorithm, the 3S algorithm, and the one introduced here.
+The methods to be compared against are the two-site algorithm, the 3S algorithm, and the one introduced here.

 It is natural to ask if this algorithm, which we will call an "excited state, striclty single-site" (X4S) algorithm here can improve on either the two-site algorithm or the 3S algorithm which was previously introduced into the literature.
 To show this, the three algorithms are used to solve for the same system, a 100-site spin-1/2 Heisenberg model.